ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-iam-nsxt.md

 ## NSX-T roles
 {: #vrw-iam-nsxt-roles}

-NSX-T Data Center has the following built-in roles.
+NSX-T™ Data Center has the following built-in roles.
 You cannot add any new roles.

 - Enterprise administrator
 - Auditor